The Wretched of the Earth

+However, Fanon biographer Adam Shatz has stated that it originates from the poem (Dirty Negroes), published posthumously in 1945 in the collection by the Haitian poet Jacques Roumain (1907-1944).

 Summary

 Through critiques of nationalism and of imperialism, Fanon presents a discussion of personal and societal mental health, a discussion of how the use of language (vocabulary) is applied to the establishment of imperialist identities, such as coloniser and colonised, to teach and psychologically mould the native and the colonist into their respective roles as slave and master, and a discussion of the role of the intellectual in a revolution.

 Fanon proposes that revolutionaries should seek the help of the lumpenproletariat to provide the force required to effect the expulsion of the colonists.
 In traditional Marxist theory, the lumpenproletariats are the lowest, most degraded stratum of the proletariat—especially criminals, vagrants and the unemployed—people who lack the class consciousness to participate in the socialist revolution.

-Fanon applies the term lumpenproletariat to the colonial subjects who are not involved in industrial production, especially the peasantry, because, unlike the urban proletariat (the working class), the lumpenproletariat has sufficient intellectual independence from the dominant ideology of the colonial ruling class, ready to grasp that they can revolt against the colonial status quo and so decolonize their nation.
+Fanon applies the term lumpenproletariat to the colonial subjects who are not involved in industrial production, especially the peasantry, because, unlike the urban proletariat (the working class), the lumpenproletariat has sufficient intellectual independence from the dominant ideology of the colonial ruling class, ready to grasp that they can revolt against the colonial status quo and so decolonise their nation.
 One of the essays included in The Wretched of the Earth is "On National Culture", in which Fanon highlights the necessity for each generation to discover its mission and fight for it.

 "On Violence"

 The first section is entitled "On Violence".
-It is a detailed explanation of violence in relation to both the colonial world and the process of decolonization.
-Fanon begins with the premise that decolonization is, by definition, a violent process without exception.
+It is a detailed explanation of violence in relation to both the colonial world and the process of decolonisation.
+Fanon begins with the premise that decolonisation is, by definition, a violent process without exception.
 The object of that process is the eventual replacement of one group of humans with another, and that process is only complete when the transition is total.
-This conception of decolonization is based on Fanon's construction of the colonial world.
+This conception of decolonisation is based on Fanon's construction of the colonial world.

 Through his observations, he concluded that all colonial structures are actually nested societies which are not complementary.
 He uses Aristotelian logic in that the colony followed the "principle of reciprocal exclusivity".
-Based on this conclusion, Fanon characterizes the assessment of the native population by the settler class as dehumanizing.
+Based on this conclusion, Fanon characterises the assessment of the native population by the settler class as dehumanising.
 The settlers literally do not see the natives as members of the same species.

-The natives are incapable of ethics and thereby are the embodiment of absolute evil (p.
+The natives are incapable of ethics and thereby are the embodiment of absolute evil (Note: p.
 32) as opposed to the Christian settlers who are forces of good.
 This is a crucial point for Fanon because it explains two phenomena that occur in the colonial world.
-The first is the idea that decolonization is the replacement of one population by another, and the second is that since the native knows that they are not animals, they immediately develop a feeling of rebellion against the settler.
+The first is the idea that decolonisation is the replacement of one population by another, and the second is that since the native knows that they are not animals, they immediately develop a feeling of rebellion against the settler.